AstunTechnology/ssdidocs/docs/UserDoc_Chap6_Edit.rst

 	*Note: the licence category can be updated for multiple records at a time.*

-	**3|** Click the dropdown labelled ‘selected’ at the top left of the record list and choose ‘Update categories’ from the list.
+	**3|** Click the dropdown labelled 'selected' at the top left of the record list and choose 'Update categories' from the list.
 This will display the licence categories dialog.

 	**2|** From the menu, check the appropriate licence type (Open Government, Non-commercial, INSPIRE or other).